morepath/reg/doc/usage.rst

   True

-Sometimes it's useful to have more control and go to a lower level by specifying the keys that go in directly:
+Sometimes it's useful to have more control and go to a lower level by specifying the keys that go in directly.
+We can use :meth:`reg.Dispatch.component_by_keys` for that:

   >>> size.component_by_keys(item=Document) is document_size
   True